 O.J.
-Simpson is found not guilty of murdering his ex-wife Nicole and her friend Ronald Goldman.
-He will later be found liable for the deaths in a civil court.
+Simpson was found not guilty of murdering his ex-wife Nicole and her friend Ronald Goldman.
+He was later found liable for the deaths in a civil court.

 October 4, 1957

-The USSR launches "Sputnik," the first man-made earth satellite.
+The USSR launched "Sputnik," the first man-made earth satellite.

 October 27, 1858